tyrellto/tyrell_fetch_submission/README.md

 ### Running the Notebook

 1. Open `train_model.ipynb` in your preferred Jupyter notebook environment.
-2. Execute the cells in sequence to train the model and view the visualizations.
+2. Execute the cells in sequence to train the model and view the forecasts.

 ---